 We will apply dedicated MRI sequences and spectral CT to image various aspects of knee osteoarthritis in order to grade the disease and find early markers to predict disease progression.
 Machine/Deep learning techniques will be used to provide detailed quantitative images that can be deduced from the complex-valued imaging data.
 Subsequently, machine learning algorithms will be used to translate these images in clinically applicable information regarding patients’ phenotype and disease progression.
 Although sophisticated image analyses have been used previously to improve imaging of osteoarthritis, applications of machine learning algorithms to make both detailed images and clinical predictions for osteoarthritis is novel.
 With deep learning algorithms applied to imaging data we expect that complex interactions between subtle cartilage, bone, vascular and/or synovial tissue alterations can be identified as possible predictors for disease progression.

 The current concept reaches far beyond current image interpretation and it is anticipated that the method can be used to guide new therapeutic interventions, which will likely be different for different subsets (phenotypes) of patients.
 The project will lead to new MRI and CT based methods for imaging of osteoarthritis and vascular disease as potential predictors for disease progression, thereby creating a potential breakthrough in osteoarthritis research and care.

 Contact person & more information

-This project is part of RESCUE, a multidisciplinary, intersectoral and interdisciplinary PhD training programme in Regenerative Medicine and Stem Cells organised by UMC Utrecht (coordinator) and Utrecht University.
-RESCUE is partly funded by the European Commission under Horizon 2020's Marie Skłodowska-Curie Actions COFUND scheme.
-There are specific requirements with regards to English language and mobility for candidates who would like to take part in this programme.
-More information
+This project is part of RESCUE, a multidisciplinary, intersectoral and interdisciplinary PhD training programme in Regenerative Medicine and Stem Cells organised by Regenerative Medicine Utrecht.
+RESCUE is part funded by the European Commission under Horizon 2020's Marie Skłodowska-Curie Actions COFUND scheme.
+Specific requirements with regards to English language and mobility apply for candidates who would like to take part in this programme, for more information check: link .